sebastianruder/NLP-progress/README.md

 ### Contributing

-If you would like to add a new result, you can do so with a pull request.
+If you would like to add a new result, you can do so with a pull request (PR).
 In order to minimize noise and to make maintenance somewhat manageable, results reported in published papers will be preferred (indicate the venue of publication in your PR);
 an exception may be made for influential preprints.
 The result should include the name of the method, the citation, the score, and a link to the paper and should be added so that the table is sorted (with the best result on top).

+If your pull request contains a new result, please make sure that "new result" appears somewhere in the title of the PR.
+This way, we can track which tasks are the most active and receive the most attention.

 In order to make reproduction easier, we recommend to add a link to an implementation to each method if available.
 You can add a `Code` column (see below) to the table if it does not exist.